 Activation Device (Snow Sensor)

-Both aerial-mount and pavement-mount snow sensors are available, but most automated heated driveways utilize an aerial mounted snow sensor.
+Both aerial-mount and pavement-mount snow sensors are available, but most automated heated driveways utilize an aerial-mount snow sensor.
 This high-tech activation device detects temperature and precipitation to activate the system only when needed.
-When moisture is detected and the temperature is below a set point (usually set at 39°F), the sensor sends a signal to the system’s master control unit.
+When moisture is detected and the temperature is below a set point (usually set at 39°F), the sensor sends a signal to the system’s contactor panel or master control unit.

 Master Control Unit

-After receiving the signal from the snow sensor, the compact master controller (typically mounted on a wall in the garage) sends power to the heat cable embedded in the driveway.
+After receiving the signal from the snow sensor, the contactor panel (or compact master controller that is typically mounted on a wall in the garage) sends power to the heat cable embedded in the driveway.
 The electric heat cables warm the driveway quickly, keeping the surface clear of ice and snow.
 The system operates for a short time after the storm to reduce the chance of any ice or water collecting on the driveway.
-Automated snow melting systems also feature manual override capability so you can keep the driveway clear if the wind creates snow drifts of some ice forms on the driveway.
+Automated snow melting systems also feature manual override capability so you can keep the driveway clear if the wind creates snow drifts or some ice forms on the driveway.

 Radiant heated driveway systems can be installed in just about any medium, including concrete, asphalt, pavers, decorative concrete, and more.
-However, some types of heat cable are not intended to be used in hot asphalt applications, so it is important that you work with professionals who offer premium (yet affordable) heat cable that is designed for your application.
+However, some types of heat cable are not intended to be used in hot asphalt applications, so it is important that you work with professionals who offer heat cable that is specifically designed for asphalt installations.

 Heated driveway systems are easy to customize, giving consumers several options.
 Systems can be installed to heat the entire driveway, a narrow strip down the middle, or just two tire tracks.
 Reputable providers will be able to design a custom system that meets your snow melting needs as well as your budget.